Are you tired of your Skullcandy earbuds not charging?

 However, this is a common issue that many users face.
 Here are some of the most common reasons why your Skullcandy earbuds won’t charge:

-1) Dead battery: If you’ve been using your earbuds for a while without charging them, their batteries may have died completely.
+1) Dead battery: If you’ve been using your earbuds for a while without charging them, they may have died completely.

 2) Damaged charging cable or charger: Your Skullcandy earbuds may not be charging because the cable or charger is damaged, preventing power from reaching the buds.